-• Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required.
+- Arranging for an independent review panel hearing to review the decision of the governing board not to reinstate a permanently excluded pupil where required. - Arranging for the independent review panel hearing to be held via remote access where requested by parents or excluded pupils aged 18 and above.